Board work

 The Board is charged with the organisation of Nordea, the administration of the Company’s operations and the overall management of the Nordea Group’s affairs in accordance with the external and internal frameworks and its Charter.
 The Board must ensure that Nordea’s legal and organisational structure is appropriate and transparent with a clear allocation of functions and areas of responsibility that ensures sound and effective governance, avoids the creation of complex structures and enables supervisors to conduct efficient supervision.

 The Board regularly follows up on Nordea’s strategy, business development as well as the Company’s financial position and performance.
 Furthermore, the Board regularly updates the policies and internal rules on governance and control on which it has decided.
-The Board also reviews the risk appetite and regularly follows up on the development of relevant risks, capital and liquidity.
+The Board also reviews the risk appetite and regularly follows up on relevant risks, capital and liquidity.

 Chair